Form¶

 Methods¶

-Explicitly add an error message to the forms global error set.
+Explicitly add an error message to the form’s global error set.

 Example: